hexabase/hexabase-cli/README.md

 ## `hx apps:create`

-create new app from a template
+download & create new app from a template

 ```
 USAGE